Stake logo

 Source: Virgin Galactic

-4. Electro Optic Systems Holdings Limited (EOS)
+4. Electro Optic Systems Holdings Limited ($EOS)

 Exchange: ASX

-Market Capitalisation: $76.06m
+Market Capitalisation: A$104.45m

-Stock price (as of 23/09/22): $0.465
+Stock price (as of 12/04/2023): A$0.62

-Stake Platform Bought / Sold (1 Jan 2022 - 23 Sep 2022): 64% / 36%
+Stake Platform Bought / Sold (1 Jan 2023 - 31 March 2023): 53% / 47%

 Electro Optic Systems’ space division designs, manufactures and operates sensors and systems for space domain awareness (SDA) and control.
 To achieve this, Electro Optic Systems focuses on directional energy beams in the form of lasers, telescopes and beam directors.

-5. The Boeing Company (BA)
+5. The Boeing Company ($BA)

 Exchange: NYSE

-Market Capitalisation: US$77.9b
+Market Capitalisation: US$127.2b

-Stock price (as of 23/09/22): US$131.26
+Stock price (as of 12/04/2023): US$212.32

-Stake Platform Bought / Sold (1 Jan 2022 - 23 Sep 2022): 62% / 38%
+Stake Platform Bought / Sold (1 Jan 2023 - 31 March 2023): 31% / 69%

-The Boeing Company (NYSE: BA) is one of the most well-known companies in the aerospace industry, manufacturing one of the most famous commercial jetliners, the Boeing 737.
+The Boeing Company is one of the most well-known companies in the aerospace industry, manufacturing one of the most famous commercial jetliners, the Boeing 737.
 Boeing is also involved in many other industries, but the specific industry we will focus on is the space sector.

 One of the staples of Boeing’s space division is its CST-100 Starliner, a ‘partially reusable’ spacecraft that transports crew to the International Space Station (ISS) and other LEO destinations.
 The CST-100 Starliner is manufactured for participation in NASA’s Commercial Crew Program.

-6. Lockheed Martin Corporation (LMT)
+6. Lockheed Martin Corporation ($LMT)

 Exchange: NYSE

-Market Capitalisation: US$109.5b
+Market Capitalisation: US$124.16b

-Stock price (as of 23/09/22): US$413.07
+Stock price (as of 12/04/2023): US$487.84

-Stake Platform Bought / Sold (1 Jan 2022 - 23 Sep 2022): 57% / 43%
+Stake Platform Bought / Sold (1 Jan 2023 - 31 March 2023): 55% / 45%

 One of the keys to Lockheed Martin’s space division's future is its Orion joint venture with NASA.
 The Orion Spacecraft is designed to take humans into deep space.
 This involves developing life support, navigation, communications, radiation shielding and the world’s largest heat shield that is of higher quality to withstand more extreme exposure for extended periods.

-7. Astra Space Operations, Inc. (ASTR)
+7. Astra Space Operations, Inc. ($ASTR)

 Exchange: NASDAQ

-Market Capitalisation: US$172m
+Market Capitalisation: US$106.39m

-Stock price (as of 23/09/22): US$0.648
+Stock price (as of 12/04/2023): US$0.39

-Stake Platform Bought / Sold (1 Jan 2022 - 23 Sep 2022): 67% / 33%
+Stake Platform Bought / Sold (1 Jan 2023 - 31 March 2023): 62% / 38%

+Astra Space Inc Com CL says its mission is to ‘improve life on Earth from Space by creating a healthier and more connected planet’.
+The company attempts to achieve this through its two offerings; launch services and spacecraft engines.
 The launch division operates out of Kodiak, Alaska and Cape Canaveral, Florida, in the U.S. By 2024, Astra hopes to expand into a third base of operation in Saxavord in the UK.
 The launch offers targets payloads up to 600kg in LEO orbit.

 The space products division designs and manufactures spacecraft engines.
 Its current product offering includes the Astra Spacecraft Engine (ASE) and Astra Spacecraft Engine Max (ASE Max).
 The engines are designed to operate on a wide range of satellites, from nanosatellites to those which provide satellite imagery to large communications satellites.